simeydk/survivor/README.md

-# Next.js + Jest
+# Next.js + Tailwind + Jest

-This example shows how to configure Jest to work with Next.js.
+This example shows how to configure TailwindCSS and Jest to work with Next.js.

 This includes Next.js' built-in support for Global CSS, CSS Modules and TypeScript.